samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 *Wand, Uncommon (+1), Rare (+2), or Very Rare (+3) (Requires Attunement by a Spellcaster)*

-While holding this wand, you gain a bonus to spell attack rolls determined by the wand’s rarity.
+While holding this wand, you gain a bonus to spell attack rolls determined by the wand's rarity.
 In addition, you ignore [Half Cover](/sources/dnd/free-rules/rules-glossary#Cover) when making a spell attack roll.

 ### [Wand of Web](/magic-items/9229194-wand-of-web)